 Several beaches on the Blue Coast have been awarded the coveted official label of Pavillon Bleu (Blue Flag), signifying that they meet strict standards in terms of facilities, safety and environmental quality.
 They are the Corniche beach at Sausset les Pins, Sainte Croix, Verdon and Carro.

 Moreover the south-facing Blue Coast beaches are relatively sheltered - unlike those on the other side of Marseille, which face north and west straight into the chilly Mistral wind.
 Click on the map to enlarge the image.

 The camping sites in this area of Provence are concentrated at the western end of the Blue Coast strip towards Carro.

-The Plages de Corbière, just outside L'Estaque, are the unofficial starting point of the Blue Coast.
+The Plages de Corbière, just outside L'Estaque, fall strictly speaking within Marseille but are the unofficial starting point of the Blue Coast.

 They consist of three artificially created urban beaches, the Plage de la Lave and the Plage de la Batterie, both sand, and the Plage du Fortin, a pebble beach.

 The two sand beaches have a rather uninspiring view towards the port of Marseille, while the Plage du Fortin looks west along the coast and out to sea.

 This spacious, landscaped park sits under the road and railway viaduct and is accessed down long flights of steps.
 It's equipped with showers, a first aid post and a large, wooded picnic area with tables and benches.

 Many people bring picnics and portable barbecues, as the area is short of places to eat out.
 But there's a mobile snack bar and a restaurant in the nearby boating centre, which also has facilities for rowing, sailing, kayaking and other water sports.

 Quick and easy to get to from the centre of Marseille the Plages de Corbière are highly popular with locals.
 They're close to the city's rough and ready northern suburbs and can get rowdy at night.